Hamilton, MAT, Longines: our selection of military watches

 Our community manager David leans towards the Hamilton and its seventies design.

-Our editor-in-chief would choose the Longines Big Eye because he has a weakness for chronographs.
+Our editor would choose the Longines Big Eye because he has a soft spot for chronographs.

 Benoît and I are leaning towards MAT Watches.

-This is how this first selection dedicated to mechanical military watches ends.
-If you wear the uniform or if you simply want to wear a solid watch for traveling, mechanical military watches will not fail you during your missions.
+This concludes this first selection dedicated to mechanical military watches.
+Whether you wear the uniform or simply want to wear a solid watch for adventuring, mechanical military watches won't risk letting you down during your missions.

 Don, the master of watches